defifuture/erc20-batched-meta-transactions/README.md

 ### The front-end implementation (relayer-side)

-The `processMetaBatch()` function is agnostic to how relayers work and are organised.
+The `processMetaBatch()` function is agnostic to how relayers work and are organized.

 The function can be used by a network of relayers who coordinate to avoid collisions (meta txs with the same nonce meant for the same token contract).
 Having a network of relayers makes sense for tokens with lots of traffic.